A daily dog walk plus a workout with your dog at home is the best way to maintain your shape. Use toys or treats to get your dog involved.

-- Start by choosing the right time for training that will suit both you and your pet.
+- Start by choosing the right training time that will suit you and your pet.
 Do not start a workout if the pet usually rests at this time.
-Accordingly, you should not engage doggy in physical activity after eating.
+Accordingly, you should not engage in doggy physical activity after eating.

 - Stock up on toys or treats.
-You will need to interest your baby, so the best option is to attract attention to a favorite toy.
-Treats will certainly attract your pet more, but if your goal is not only to have fun but also to improve health, then it’s better to use a toy.
+You will need to interest your baby, so attracting attention to a favorite toy is the best option.
+Treats will certainly attract your pet more, but if your goal is to have fun and improve health, then it’s better to use a toy.

 - Be patient.
 Perhaps your pet will not really like your idea, so do not be angry if you do not succeed.
 Maybe your pet likes running or walking more.
 Consider what works best for your dog.

 Now let’s talk about what dog exercise can be performed together.
 If you are not new to sports, you can most likely figure out how to work out with your dog.

 P.S.
 Before starting a workout, be sure to take about 15 minutes to warm up.
 Also, do not forget about stretching after you finish your workout.

 Get your dog’s attention with a toy or ball.
 As you squat, raise the ball or toy.
 Keep your back straight and don’t spread your legs wider than shoulder-width.
 Do 10 reps.

 If you want to take your squats to the next level, use weights with a squat rack.
 You can tie a toy to the end of the barbell to keep your dog engaged with this too!

 Again, make sure you have your dog’s attention.
 Hold the toy or ball in one hand and switch it to the other hand each time you bring your hands together in each jumping jack.
 Do 10 reps.

 This is another effective dog exercise with the owner.
 Take the ball or toy in your left hand, take your right foot back and sit in a lunge.
 Lower your hand to the floor so your dog can play with the toy.
 Perform this move 10 times on each leg.